getsolus/solus-site.github.io/content/about/organization.md

 <p class="mt-6 leading-7">Issues are also a great way to let us know that a piece of software in the repository is out-of-date.
 These help the team know and track what packages need to be updated, how out-of-date they are, and how to prioritize those updates.
 They also let us know there is demand for particular software.</p>

 <h3 class="text-lg font-semibold mt-8">Documentation</h3>
 <p class="mt-6 leading-7">Good and up-to-date documentation is a very valuable resource.
 Contributing to our Help Center documentation not only helps us, it helps the entire community.
 It's also easier than packaging.
-If writing help articles is something you are interested in, head on over to our <a class="text-[color:hsl(var(--primary-hue),100%,50%)] underline underline-offset-2 decoration-from-font" href="https://github.com/getsolus/help-center-docs" target="_blank" rel="noopener">Help Center repository <svg class="inline rtl:rotate-270 align-baseline" height="1em" fill="none" stroke="currentColor" stroke-width="2" viewBox="0 0 24 24" xmlns="http://www.w3.org/2000/svg"><path d="m9.1716 7.7574h7.0711m0 0v7.0711m0-7.0711-8.4853 8.4853" stroke-linecap="round" stroke-linejoin="round"></path></svg></a> on GitHub.
+If writing help articles is something you are interested in, head on over to our {{< link to="https://github.com/getsolus/help-center-docs" text="Help Center repository" >}} on GitHub.
 The project README has all the information you need to get started.</p>
 {{</ section >}}

 {{< section heading="Funding & Support" >}}